s-t-e-v/AVS1508/README.md

 👨‍💻 &nbsp;I am a student in software engineering who aspires to reach the highest level of expertise in the industry. 🌱 As I constantly strive to enhance my skills, I am currently focusing on honing my skills in backend development, which is where my primary interest lies.
 However, 🔥 &nbsp;I also enjoy dabbling in frontend development, UI/UX and dev ops.
 I believe that having a well-rounded skill set is key to becoming a successful software engineer 🦾 &nbsp;.

-On my GitHub repo, you can find some of my top repositories.
+On my GitHub repo, you can find some of my top repositories 📂 &nbsp;.

 🙏 &nbsp;Thank you for taking the time to learn more about me and my passion for software engineering.
 Please feel free to explore my GitHub profile and 💬 &nbsp;contact me with any questions or feedback.